fennecJ/formal_verification_RV32I/Readme.md

 This repository contains code under multiple licenses:

 1. **Roa Logic Code**
-   Portions of this repository include code sourced from Roa Logic, which is distributed under their Non-Commercial License Agreement.
-These parts are strictly for non-commercial purposes.
-See [`ROA_LOGIC_LICENSE.md`](./RV12/ROA_LOGIC_LICENSE.md) for details.
+   Portions of this repository include code from Roa Logic, specifically under the `RV12/` directory.
+These files are distributed under Roa Logic's Non-Commercial License Agreement and are strictly for non-commercial use.
+For more details, refer to [`ROA_LOGIC_LICENSE.md`](./RV12/ROA_LOGIC_LICENSE.md).

 2. **MIT License**
    All other parts of the code are licensed under the MIT License.
-See [`MIT_LICENSE.md`](./property/MIT_LICENSE.md) for details.
+See [`MIT_LICENSE.md`](./property/MIT_License.md) for details.

 If you intend to use this repository, please ensure compliance with the respective licenses.